woestreich/personalsite/content/publications.md

 <br/>
 <br/>

 **Coming soon:**
+*(happy to share full drafts for papers on which I am the lead author!)*
 <br/>

-Barlow, D, Bierlich, KC, **Oestreich, WK**, et al. Shaped by their environment: Comparing blue whale morphology, life history, and regional oceanography in three productive coastal ecosystems. *In review; Proceedings of the Royal Society B: Biological Sciences*.
+Barlow, D, Bierlich, KC, **Oestreich, WK**, et al. Shaped by their environment: Comparing blue whale morphology, life history, and regional oceanography in three productive coastal ecosystems. *In review; Integrative Organismal Biology*.

+**Oestreich, WK** et al. Acoustic evidence for seasonal resource-tracking migration by a top predator of the deep sea. *In submission.*